Transposed letter effect: Theories supported by effect of transposed-letter priming

 There are a number of theories that are supported by the results shown by the transposed-letter effect.

 The SERIOL model (sequential encoding regulated by inputs to oscillations within letter units) described by Whitney (2001) explains processing of words as five levels, or nodes: retinal level, feature level, letter level, bigram level and word level.
 In the bigram level, the letters detected are turned into a number of pairs.
-For example, the word cart has the bigrams ca, ar, rt, ar, at and ct.
+For example, the word cart has the bigrams ca, ar, rt, cr, at and ct.
 The bigrams that more closely represent the location of letters in the words are given more weight.
 The pairs are then used to form the word.
 Within this model, letter location is still a factor but is not a defining feature of word processing, so the transposed-letter effect is consistent with this model.

 In the SOLAR model (self-organizing lexical acquisition and recognition) described by Davis (1999) each letter is associated with its own level of activation.
-The first letter in the word has the highest level of activation and so on until the last word has the lowest level of activation.
+The first letter in the word has the highest level of activation and so on until the last letter has the lowest level of activation.
 In this model, position does describe the level of activation for that particular letter but because the activation is successive, two letters beside each other would have a similar activation level.
 The SOLAR model is consistent with the results of the transposed-letter effect priming because with this effect experiments have shown priming when two adjacent letters are switched but not when two letters farther apart in the word are switched.

 Transposed-letter priming was used by Christianson, Johnson and Rayner (2005) on compound words to test the role of morphemes in word processing.
 They switched the letters either within the morphemes (for example, snowball to snowblal) or between morphemes (for example, snowball to snobwall) in the primes and found a greater priming effect within the morphemes than between.
 This supported the theory that morphemes are used during the processing of compound words because the priming effect was only reduced when the letters were switched over the morpheme boundary and were unable to separate into their separate parts.